lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 SELECT * FROM Membership
 ```

 The results fully reveal all the data, including the columns we designed as masked.
-This is because we are connected as user `dbo`, and so we possess the `UNMASK` permission that reveals all masked columns.
+This is because we are connected as user `dbo`, the special built-in user that is implicitly granted all permissions.
+Thus, we possess the `UNMASK` permission required to reveals masked columns.

 Let's explore this further by testing with different users and permissions.

 ### Discover Users and Permissions

-To provide a comprehensive overview of database users, their associated logins, and their permissions within the database, the following view named `vwShowUsers` is created.
-This view joins several catalog views to produce a detailed report that includes each database user's name, the login name they're associated with, their login type, the state and name of their permissions, and, where applicable, the names of tables and columns those permissions apply to.
-This view focuses on users 'dbo', 'RegularUser', and 'ContactUser', giving insights into their access levels and permissions across the database.
-Here's how to create this useful view:
+To aid our understanding of DDM in this lab, let's create a view named `vwShowUsers` that joins several security-related catalog views together to report each database user's name, the login name they're associated with, their login type, the state and name of their permissions, and (where applicable) the names of tables and columns those permissions apply to.
+The view's `WHERE` clause focuses on users 'dbo', 'RegularUser', and 'ContactUser', which we'll be experimenting with in this lab:

 ```sql
 CREATE VIEW vwShowUsers AS